pavelbel/smcol_saves_utility/README.md

 # Sid Meier's Colonization (1994) SAV files utility pack

+**Forewarning**: sorry for my english!
+Not a native speaker.
+Will be glad if someone makes pull requests to correct the text

 The aim of this work is to make study and edit process of SAV files easy and comfortable.
 The ultimate goal is to fully describe SAV file structure, outline it in universal format and prepare utility pack for working with SAV files for enhancing the gameplay of this brilliant game.

 ## What is being done: